Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 It is not often that we see two web hosts that compete so closely on so many levels.
 In terms of reputation, features, performance and even pricing, BlueHost and Dreamhost are both closely matched.

 In fact, given their similarities they are even competing for the same market share and are uniquely suitable for both smaller, personal sites as well as being excellent choices for small businesses.
-Either way, if you’re considering between these two hosts, I feel that you won’t really go far wrong either way.
+Either way, if you’re considering between these two web hosting companies, I feel that you won’t really go far wrong either way.

 Personally though, I would feel very much drawn by the 100% uptime and 97-day money back guarantee that Dreamhost offers – but that’s just me.